 In 2014, a pilot program was legislated to permit and review special occasion events on preserved wineries.
 This program will last 44 months and sets limits on preserved farms that want to hold special events, based upon ordinances adopted by municipalities.
-New Jersey Farm Bureau will monitor the impacts of this legislation on preserved wineries and work towards establishing a permanent program.
 The pilot program time frame was extended 2 additional years in 2018 to give the SADC time to publish rules to implement a regular program based in the pilot's findings.
+With the publication of the SADC findings the Legislature acted on several bills to address the recommendations in the report.
+Currently the assembly and senate have different versions of legislation.
+New Jersey Farm Bureau the NJ Wine growers and the NJ State Board of Agriculture are working to address the differences and seek to advance to the Governor a bill to allow for special occasion events on preserved farms including wineries.